msantos/gen_icmp/README.md

         {icmp, Socket, Address, TTL, Packet}

+        Where:

+            * Socket is the pid of the gen_icmp process

+            * Address is a tuple representing the IPv4 or IPv6 source address

+            * TTL is the IP TTL
+                * IPv4: TTL take from the IP header
+                * IPv6: the socket's hop limit returned from getsockopt(IPV6_UNICAST_HOPS) (this is not the packet's TTL, it is the socket's max TTL)

-        Where Socket is the pid of the gen_icmp process, Address is a tuple representing the IPv4 source address and Packet is the complete ICMP packet including the ICMP headers.
+            * Packet is the complete ICMP packet including the ICMP headers

     close(Socket) -> ok | {error, Reason}